Building trust before asking for commitment

 Users overlooked the dashboard card CTA

 In Round 1 unmoderated testing, only 4 out of 29 participants (14%) selected the free scan widget as their first choice on the dashboard.
 The right-side widget format wasn't capturing attention, and my initial approach of explaining what DIM was upfront fell flat.
-Abstract explanations didn't motivate action.
+Abstract explanations didn't move anyone to click.

 I made curiosity the primary driver